LABOUR SUPPORT

 • Find out about their language & birth preferences:

 • If you have the opportunity, stick by the doula and see what skills they are using.
 They typically have an existing relationship with the family and an understanding of their birth preferences.
-You'll either bond over being newbies and or learn from each other.
+You'll either bond over being newbies or learn from each other.

 • Support their decision-making: